It’s a great day to learn about the many health benefits of peppermint.

 Drinking peppermint tea regularly may help you relieve some of that daily stress.

-13. Peppermint Is A Natural Bug Repellant
+18. May Be A Natural Bug Repellant

 Peppermint’s scent seems to be irritable to certain bugs like cockroaches and mosquitoes.